reality-two/reality2-documentation/userfriendly/construct.md

 ##### Test

-Sometimes a decision has to be made
+Sometimes a decision has to be made, and then an event can be sent depending on the outcome.

 ![](.images/test.png)